-4.4 Counseling Faculty-Student Interaction
+6.4 Counseling Faculty-Student Interaction

-The faculty are responsible to interact with counseling students in a supervisory capacity/role.
-As such, faculty may provide students professional principles, guidance, and recommendations related to any aspect of the counseling profession.
-The faculty are responsible to avoid dual relationships with students such as entering a client-counselor relationship.
-Thus, faculty do not provide personal counseling addressing students' personal problems.
+The faculty is responsible to interact with Counseling students in a supervisory capacity/role.
+As such, faculty may provide students professional principles, guidance, and recommendations as it relates to the context of the student-client setting.
+The faculty are responsible to avoid dual relationships with students, such as entering a student-counselor relationship.
+Thus, faculty do not provide personal counseling addressing student personal problems.
 If a faculty member perceives that a student is in need of personal or professional counseling, then that faculty member will recommend that the student pursue either pastoral or professional assistance from a counselor in their community.

-In the event of a student's disclosure, either verbally or in writing, of either threat of serious or foreseeable harm to self or others, abuse or neglect of a minor, elderly, or disabled person, or current involvement in criminal activity, the faculty, staff, administrator or supervisor, will take immediate action.
-This action may include, but is not limited to, immediate notification of appropriate state law enforcement or social services personnel, emergency contacts, and notification of the program director or department chair.
+In the event of a student's disclosure, either verbally, or in writing, of either threat of serious or foreseeable harm to self or others, abuse or neglect of a minor, elderly or disabled person, or current involvement in criminal activity, the faculty, staff, administrator or supervisor, will take immediate action.
+This action may include but is not limited to, immediate notification of appropriate state law enforcement or social services personnel, emergency contacts, and notification of the program director or department chair.
 The incident and action taken will become part of the student's permanent record.

-4.5 Professional Development & Remediation
+6.5 Professional Development, Student Support & Administrative Review Ethical Conduct

-Ethical Conduct: All students in the MA Clinical Mental Health Counseling program are responsible to behave in an ethical manner throughout their training, as well as in clinical and professional settings.
-Violations of the ACA Code of Ethics, the Graduate Student Honor Code, or the Liberty Way; and/or failure to take steps to rectify violations, are considered extremely serious and may result in termination from the program.
+All students in the M.A. in Clinical Mental Health Counseling program are responsible for behaving in an ethical manner throughout their training, as well as in clinical and professional settings.
+Violations of the ACA Code of Ethics, the Graduate Student Honor Code, or the Liberty Way and/or failure to take steps to rectify violations are considered extremely serious and may result in termination from the program.

-Although students are expected to adhere to the ACA Code of Ethics, the Graduate Student Honor Code, and the Liberty Way as a guide to their behavior throughout their program, reading it is just the beginning of understanding professional ethics.
-Being an ethical counselor-in-training involves understanding the underlying principles and values associated with professional Code of Ethics.
-These are built upon a strong commitment to biblical principles, developing a set of beliefs that guide one's everyday practice, being able to discern potential as well as realized ethical problematic situations, and having the character to stand by these principles when faced with challenging situations.
-This is an essential component of your professional development.
+Although students are expected to adhere to the ACA Code of Ethics, the Graduate Student Honor Code, and the Liberty Way as guides to their behavior throughout their program, reading these guidelines is just the beginning of understanding professional ethics.
+Being an ethical counselor-in-training involves understanding the underlying principles and values associated with professional Code of Ethics that are built upon a strong commitment to biblical principles, developing a set of beliefs that guide one's everyday practice, being able to discern potential as well as realized ethical problematic situations, and having the character to stand by these when faced with challenging situations.